 - brown sugar & granulated sugar - I like a combo of brown sugar and white sugar to achieve a sweetness in this Christmas Cookie cake that is rich, but balanced.

-- eggs - make sure your eggs are room temperature!
+- eggs - make sure your large eggs are room temperature!

 - pure vanilla extract - vanilla is a major flavor in this cookie cake, so make sure you use a great-quality vanilla extract.